How will Brexit affect your consumer rights?

 The same applies to energy supplier customers.
 You must be provided with a basic rate number to call if you have an enquiry or complaint about your account.

-If you do have to call a company on a surcharged number about goods or services you have bought, or have agreed to buy, you have the automatic legal right to claim back the surcharge from the company.
+If you do have to call a company on a surcharged number about goods or services you have bought, or have agreed to buy, you have the right to claim back the surcharge from the company.

 These rules do not apply to sales calls.